foam-framework/foam/tutorial/5-navigation.md

 tutorial: 5
 ---

-FOAM has a `MementoManager` that can do hash-based navigation for single-page apps.

-In this simple app, however, we'll do navigation by hand to demonstrate more advanced templates, the template lifecycle, and other concepts.
+Usually, you'll be using one of FOAM's generic controllers, which can handle navigation for you.
+In this tutorial, we'll do navigation by hand to demonstrate more advanced templates, the template lifecycle, and other concepts.

 We'll begin by expanding the `ControllerView` to make the decision of whether to show us a single phone's page or the list.
 Expand it to look like this: